giorgiop94/digital-garden/_notes/Aerosol Loading.md

 ---
 Aerosol = liquid droplets or particles suspended in the atmosphere

-Changing the atmosphere's chemistry risks creating unexpected [[tipping points]]
+Changing the atmosphere's chemistry risks creating unexpected [[tipping points]].

+Aerosol emissions are masking some of the [[climate change|warming]] we would otherwise see.

 Not one general boundary defined, but a strong case to define sub-boundaries for different types of aerosol